microsoft/ebpf-for-windows/docs/tutorial.md

 > clang -target bpf -Wall -O2 -c bpf.c -o bpf.o
 ```

-This will compile bpf.c (into bpf.o in this example) using bpf as the
+This will compile bpf.c (into bpf.o in this example) using bpf as the assembly format,
-assembly format.
+since eBPF has its own [instruction set architecture (ISA)](https://github.com/iovisor/bpf-docs/blob/master/eBPF.md).

 To see what clang did, we can generate disassembly as follows: